lindbrook/packageRank/README.md

 ![](man/figures/README-lowess-1.png)<!-- -->

-With graphs that use ‘ggplot2’, `se = TRUE` will add confidence
+With graphs that use ‘ggplot2’, `se = TRUE` will add a confidence
-intervals:
+interval:

 ``` r
 plot(cranDownloads(packages = c("HistData", "rnaturalearth", "Zelig"),